oblador/react-native-vector-icons/README.md

 ### iOS Setup
 To use the bundled icons on iOS, perform the following step:

+- run `npx pod-install` in the iOS directory

 - Edit `Info.plist` and add a property called **Fonts provided by application** (or **UIAppFonts** if Xcode autocomplete is not working):
   - <details><summary>List of all available fonts to copy & paste in Info.plist</summary>